fmesena/Matroid_Intersection/README.md

 To use this code for your own projects, you should go to the `oracles` directory and follow the example of the oracle for the uniform matroid.

-## Repository information

-LCTs come from...?
-Directory `oracles` contains...
-The rest was implemented by me...

 ## Authors
 This project was developed by Francisco Sena from Instituto Superior Técnico - University of Lisbon, Portugal.